influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 ## Renew your license

-Your InfluxData sales representative will proactively reach out to you regarding license renewals in advance of your license expiration.
-You are also welcome to contact your sales representative at any time.
+In advance of your license expiration, your InfluxData sales representative will contact you regarding license renewal.
+You may also contact your sales representative at any time.

 ---